mwrnd/AlveoU25_JTAG_Adapter/README.md

 # AlveoU25_JTAG_Adapter

 Alveo U25 Debug Connector to Xilinx JTAG Adapter.
-The pinout is not available publicly.
-Signals had to be traced out.
+The pinout is not available publicly so the signals had to be traced out.

 Current State of Project: